Skykurohi/Alarm/README.md

 # Shuffle-Playlist-Alarm
-Script that plays a shuffled playlist, starting with a different song every time it is executed with volume adjustment
+Script that plays a shuffled playlist, starting with a different song every time it is executed with scaling volume adjustment

 # Installation